koush/AnyKernel/README.md

 __do.modules=1__ will push the contents of the module directory to /system/lib/modules/ and apply 644 permissions.

 __do.cleanup=0__ will keep the zip from removing it's working directory in /tmp/anykernel - this can be useful if trying to debug in adb shell whether the patches worked correctly.

+`is_slot_device=1` enables detection of the suffix for the active boot partition on slot-based devices and will add this to the end of the supplied `block=` path.

 ## // Command Methods ##
 ```